ucb-ee290c/scum-v-bringup/hw/scumv-controller/DESIGN_SPECIFICATION.md

 ### 1.1 System Requirements

 The controller must support both the Analog Scan Chain (ASC) and Serial TileLink (STL) protocols.
 It will multiplex between them by detecting a 4-byte prefix (`"asc+"` or `"stl+"`) at the start of each incoming UART command.
-The design must maintain compatibility with the existing Python host scripts (`hw/client.py` and `sw/tl_host.py`) and support configurable baud rates up to 2 MBaud.
+The design must maintain compatibility with the existing Python host scripts (`hw/client.py` and `sw/tl_host.py`) and support configurable baud rates up to and including 2 MBaud.
 To ensure compliance with the SCuM-V24B ASIC, the implementation will reuse the exact `GenericSerializer` and `GenericDeserializer` modules.
 Architecturally, the design will follow a clean, hierarchical structure with well-defined FIFO-based interfaces between modules.

 ## 2. System Architecture